zpok3/Waters-of-Life/README.md

 Here are the recommended minimum specifications to run the modlist at **1080p 60 FPS**:
 - **CPU**: Any quad-core processor (2.5GHz or more).
 - **RAM**: 8GB or more.
 - **GPU**: Matching or surpassing NVIDIA GeForce GT 1030 (GP108, GDDR5) or AMD Radeon RX 550.
-Integrated GPUs around the same performance level like the AMD Radeon Vega 7 should work too but you may need to drop down to the Medium or High quality preset or disable MSAA.
+Integrated GPUs around the same performance level like the AMD Radeon Vega 7 should work too but you may need to drop down to the Medium or High quality preset.

 # Setup
 ## Preparation